GOP state officials at U.S. House hearing push back against federal election oversight - NewsBreak

 “I think states should be sovereign, with regards to elections,” Ardoin said.

-The post GOP state officials at U.S. House hearing push back against federal election oversight appeared first on Nebraska Examiner .
+The post GOP state officials at U.S. House hearing push back against federal election oversight appeared first on Tennessee Lookout .

 Comments / 0